 Diminished demand for commodities from abroad will probably help keep inflation in check.
 The expansion in the 17-nation euro region stagnated in the first quarter from the same time in 2011, government data show.

 “Raw material costs we do see moderating this year,” said David Meline, chief financial officer of 3M Co.
-(MMM) The St. Paul, Minnesota-based maker of Post-it Notes and fuel system tune-up kits expects input price inflation of 1 percent to 2 percent in 2012 compared with 4 percent last year, Meline said during a June 5 investor conference.
+(MMM:US) The St. Paul, Minnesota-based maker of Post-it Notes and fuel system tune-up kits expects input price inflation of 1 percent to 2 percent in 2012 compared with 4 percent last year, Meline said during a June 5 investor conference.

 The outlook for inflation is “subdued,” and price gains will probably remain at or slightly below the 2 percent level that’s in line with central bank policy makers’ goal of stable prices and maximum employment, Fed Chairman Ben S. Bernanke told the Joint Economic Committee of Congress last week.
 Still-high unemployment and retreating oil and gas prices “should continue to restrain inflationary pressures,” he said.